SonyaJurane/OnlyFriends/README.md

-# CPS530_FinalProject
+Only Friends
-Only Friends: A friend matchmaking website.
+A friend matchmaking website.